khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 ### 3.3 In-groups and out-groups
 Daniel also talks about in-groups and out-groups and how they use propagator and protector memes in memetic ecosystems. <!-- This is important so let's define them. -->

-An example of a religious protector meme: "Faith is good, doubt [critical thinking] is bad."
+An example of a religious protector meme: "Faith is good, doubt, [critical thinking] is bad"

 The problem is the partiality of our perspective; we often belong to an in-group and are informed in that group's echo chambers.